 It's that time of year again!
-Holiday parties, out of town relatives, searching for the perfect gift.
+Cooking big meals, out of town relatives, searching for the perfect gift.
 Thanksgiving through the New Year, there seems to be no time to take a break.
 On top of this "magical time of the year" stress, workplace stress does not disappear.
 The holidays are supposed to be a cheerful time; however, studies show that people tend to get more stressed because of work responsibilities.

 Follow these tips to get a healthy work-life balance during the holidays: